melexis/sphinx-traceability-extension/doc/usage.rst

     as the source item.
 In addition, all intermediates will be listed, regardless of their coverage status.
 This can be useful if you want to group target items per intermediate item *instead of per source item*.

+:recursiveintermediates: *optional, *single argument*

+    Expects a forward relation to recursively take nested intermediate items into account.
+The source item is only covered if every single intermediate item in the chain is covered.
+This option is not compatible with the option *intermediatetitle*.

 .. _traceability_usage_2d_matrix:

 --------------------------------